Armingodiz/Armingodiz.github.io/_pages/about.md

 Events participated in
 ------
 * Participated in Amirkabir Programming League (Spring 2019)
-* Participated in AmirKabir Artificial Intelligence Summer Summit (Summer 2020)

-** workshops :
-                    1 ) Adventures with Artificial Intellegince &
-                    2 ) Dive into Deep Learning &
-                    3 ) Introduction to Fundamentals , Applications and Libraries of Adversial Attacks
+* Participated in AmirKabir Artificial Intelligence Summer Summit (Summer 2020) : { Adventures with Artificial Intellegince & Dive into Deep Learning &  Introduction   to Fundamentals , Applications and Libraries of Adversial Attacks }
 * Participated in AmirKabir Linux festival (Winter 2019)